EU foresees economy improving, but inflation still painful - NewsBreak

 By DAVID McHUGH,8 days ago

-FRANKFURT, Germany (AP) — The European Union’s executive branch has raised its economic growth forecast for the year, saying Europe will narrowly avoid a recession and has already passed its inflation peak as natural gas prices fall from astronomical highs.
+The European Union's executive branch has raised its economic growth forecast for the year, saying Europe will narrowly avoid a recession and has already passed its inflation peak as natural gas prices fall from astronomical highs .

 But the European Commission warned Monday that the high prices plaguing consumers will keep holding back the economy for months to come.